Interplay of metallicity, ferroelectricity and layer charges in SmNiO$_3$/BaTiO$_3$ superlattices: Abstract

 \section{Abstract}

 Using density-functional theory, we demonstrate that the formal layer charges of the metallic samarium nickelate electrode influence the spontaneous ferroelectric polarization of the barium titanate in \ce{SmNiO3\text{/}BaTiO3} capacitors.
 We find that, despite the metallic screening of \ce{SmNiO3}, the spontaneous polarization of \ce{BaTiO3} always aligns with the layer polarization of the \ce{SmNiO3} formal charges.
 We also find zero critical thickness for the ferroelectricity in \ce{BaTiO3} in this orientation.
 The opposite polarization direction is highly disfavored for thin \ce{BaTiO3} slabs but becomes less unstable with increasing slab thickness.
 We construct a simple electrostatic model that allows us both to study the behavior for thicker \ce{BaTiO3} and \ce{SmNiO3} slabs and to extract the influence of various material parameters on the behavior.
-We mimic a metal-insulator transition in the \ce{SmNiO3} by varying the metallic screening length, which we find greatly influences the stability of the ferroelectric polarization.
-Our results show that the layer charges in the metal electrodes strongly influence the properties in ferroelectric capacitors and in fact can provide new ways to control the ferroelectric properties.
+We mimic a metal-insulator transition in the \ce{SmNiO3} by varying the metallic screening length, which we find influences the stability of the ferroelectric polarization.
+Our results show that layer charges in the metal electrodes strongly influence the properties of ferroelectric capacitors and can even provide new ways to control them.